isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-audio.md

 **Click URL:** (Ads using raw assets and with display banners only; optional) The URL on which the viewer will land when they click a display banner that accompanies your ad.

-**Final Click URL:** (Ads using raw assets and with display banners only; read-only) The Click URL with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Click URL:** (Ads using raw assets and with display banners only; read-only) The Click URL with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **VAST Tag:** (Ads using VAST tags only) An URL for a third-party ad source.
 Make sure that the VAST tag includes only audio media files.

-**Final VAST Tag:** (Ads using VAST tags only) The URL for the third-party ad source with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final VAST Tag:** (Ads using VAST tags only) The URL for the third-party ad source with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **Select Rate:** (Users with permission only) A pre-negotiated rate billed through Adobe, or one of the rates that you've negotiated and will be billed for through the vendor.
 To add a rate, contact your Adobe account manager.